 There are certain safety requirements and certifications that come with being a landlord.
 After all, you are now responsible for the safety of your tenants, not just yourself.
 These are all legal requirements.
 Please note, this is not an exhaustive list and legislation can change.
 For the most up to date guidance, please consult the relevant Government site for your country – gov.uk, mygov.scot, and nidirect.gov.uk.

 Gas safety: you must have all gas appliances, pipes and flues checked annually by a Gas Safe engineer, and must provide the CP12 certificate to tenants when they move in and annually for the length of their tenancy.

 Electrical safety: a full electrical safety inspection must be carried out by a qualified engineer at the start of the tenancy, and every five years thereafter.
 Any work required must be completed within 28 days.
 Any appliances supplied, like fridges or toasters, must be in a safe condition throughout the tenancy.

 Energy Performance Certificate (EPC): you must provide tenants with an EPC, which measures the energy efficiency of the property, either at the viewing or before the tenancy agreement is signed.
 Only properties with a “pass grade” of E or better can be rented out.

-Fire safety: there is no fire safety certificate, but you must fit at least one working smoke alarm per floor, fit a working carbon monoxide monitor in any occupied rooms with a solid fuel burning appliance, and ensure that any furniture provided meets the fire resistant requirements Furniture and Furnishings (Fire) (Safety) Regulations 1988.
+Fire safety: there is no fire safety certificate, but you must fit at least one working smoke alarm per floor, fit a working carbon monoxide monitor in any occupied rooms with a fixed combustion appliance, repair or replace faulty smoke and carbon monoxide alarms when informed of the fault, and ensure that any furniture provided meets the fire resistant requirements Furniture and Furnishings (Fire) (Safety) Regulations 1988.

 Legionella risk assessment: despite its low risk, you must carry out a risk assessment under the Control of Substances Hazardous to Health Regulations (2002).